-Built in 1925, the Park Avenue Building was the first permanent building constructed for the University, and is listed on the State Register of Heritage Places.
+Built in 1925, the Park Avenue Building was the first permanent building constructed for the University and is listed on the State Register of Heritage Places.

 The site includes the former residence of the UWA Vice-Chancellor and currently accommodates UWA Podiatry Clinic, the WA Heritage Memorial and the Perth Festival team.

-The 2020 UWA Crawley Campus Masterplan highlighted an urgent need for substantial investment in the Crawley/QEIIMC precinct to contemporise its campuses, including investments in IT infrastructure and digital transformation.
+Further, the Masterplan has highlighted an urgent need for substantial investment in our Crawley/QEIIMC precinct.
+This investment aims to contemporise our campuses, including investments in IT infrastructure and digital transformation.

 How has the site been used?

 Part of the site was originally used by the Vice-Chancellor of UWA, who lived in Tuart House.
 Although this building is currently occupied by Perth Festival staff, Perth Festival has outgrown the premises and needs to move to larger premises.